dset0x/dset0x.github.io/src/clean-mpd-logs.md

     $ rc-service mpd start

-We can also remove all the client calls while we're at it to bring the filesize down from 1GiB.
+This was also a good time to remove all the client calls to bring the filesize down from 1GiB.

     $ grep -v ': client: \[' /var/lib/mpd/log > /var/lib/mpd/log2
-    $ mv /var/lib/mpd/log{2,}